How to Prevent Mold and Wood Rot After Water Damage

-If you have a major water damage issue, you should get it dealt with as soon as possible.
+If you have a major (or even minor) water damage issue, you should get it dealt with as soon as possible.
 The longer you wait, the more likely it will be that rot and mold will set in.

 Can You Dry the Water Damage Yourself?

-While you might think that you can dry out your water damaged areas yourself, we’ve found that most homeowners never fully dry out the water damaged areas.
-This is simply because most people don’t have the proper tools to detect hidden pockets moisture within walls and floors.
+While you might think that you can dry out your water damaged areas yourself, we’ve found that most homeowners are unable to fully dry out the water damaged areas.
+Most people don’t have the proper tools to detect hidden pockets moisture within walls and floors.

 It’s always best to hire a professional to dry out your water damaged areas, especially if you have a lot of standing water in your home.